Serbia's flag carrier to resume flights to United States in 2016

 Kondic also said that the Air Serbia planned to lease its first wide-body Airbus A330-200 airliner for the flights to New York.

-He said the airline's third-quarter operating revenue rose 26 percent to 86 million euros (61.08 million pound).
+He said the airline's third-quarter operating revenue rose 26 percent to 86 million euros ($92.36 million).
 Last year, Air Serbia recorded a net profit of 2.7 million euros on revenue of 262 million.

 According to company's website, Air Serbia currently operates a fleet of 20 aircraft comprising Airbus, ATR and Boeing models serving 40 destinations directly and an additional 41 airports through codeshare agreements.